tiliajs/tilia/tilia/README.md

 This package is compatible with _TypeScript_ and _ReScript_, you can find the examples for the latter at the end.

+# WARNING: This is the documentation for the canary version (2.0.0)

+You can check the [todo app](../todo-app-ts/README.md) for a working example using TypeScript or [todo app re](../todo-app-re/README.md) for a work in progress using ReScript.

 ## Installation

 ```sh